 Consumer Medicine Information

 to your doctor or pharmacist.

-All medicines have risks and benefits.
-Your doctor has weighed the risk of you using this medicine
+All medications have risks and benefits.
+Your doctor has weighed the risks of you

-any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-Bookmark or print this page, you may need to read it again.
+You may need to read it again.

 VALDOXAN is used in the treatment of depression or to help prevent depression returning,

 from one person to another, but commonly include persistent sadness, loss of interest

 in favourite activities, feelings of worthlessness, sleep problems, feeling of being

 daily sleep and appetite patterns are examples of disturbances of your 'body clock'

 that occur commonly in depression.